 Once the pipe is all cut, I used a 2 part epoxy to glue the pipe together.
 This stuff dries quick and is very strong!
 It’s my favourite stuff to use with my copper pipe DIYs.

-I attached everything just as the in the picture below.
-I glued all of the bottom pieces first, making sure that the tees were facing upwards.
-Then I attached two inch pipes upwards, and the reducers on the top of the pipe.
-The reducer changes the pipe to a 1/2″, which is the exact width of most candle sticks!
+I attached everything just as the example in the picture below and I glued all of the bottom pieces first, making sure that the tees were facing upwards.
+Then, I attached two inch pipes upwards, and the reducers on the top of the pipe.
+The reducer changes the pipe to a 3/4″, which is the exact width of most candle sticks!

 Finally, I spray painted the whole piece with my favourite flat black spray paint!

 What do you think of the finished product?!
-I wish I had some beautiful built-in open shelves to display it on… future project?
-For now it’ll just have to show it off on the coffee table.
+I wish I had some beautiful built-in open shelves to display this DIY candle holder on… future project?
+For now, I’ll just have to show it off on the coffee table.

 If you enjoy pipe projects you’ll love this Industrial Watch Holder too!